-- 22.3 The following things can be done at the school level to prevent pest problems: - Clean up spills immediately. - Store all food items in tightly sealed containers. - Do not store food products in Classrooms. - Ensure all exterior doors seal properly. - Fix or report leaking water fixtures. - Seal cracks and crevices around walls, pipes, and windows with caulking. - Do not spray any pesticides in schools that have not been approved by Facility Services. - Do not use pesticides in rooms occupied by people. - Limit eating anywhere but the Cafeteria. - Limit appliances in classrooms. - 22.4 Pesticide applications will not be made when children are occupying a room or area. - 22.5 Classrooms, corridors, cafeterias, and other common areas will not be treated during school hours. - 22.6 Employees are not authorized to bring any pesticides onto school property other than those supplied by Facility Services. - 22.7 For help with certain wildlife (ex. cats, dogs, squirrels, snakes, and bats) schools should contact their local animal control officer.
+- 22.2 Chemical pesticides will be applied according to need, not according to schedule.
+The determination to use pesticides will be based upon inspections and monitoring. - 22.3 The following things can be done at the school level to prevent pest problems: - Clean up spills immediately. - Store all food items in tightly sealed containers. - Do not store food products in classrooms. - Ensure all exterior doors seal properly. - Fix or report leaking water fixtures. - Seal cracks and crevices around walls, pipes, and windows with caulking. - Do not spray any pesticides in schools that have not been approved by Facility Services. - Do not use pesticides in rooms occupied by people. - Limit eating anywhere but the Cafeteria. - Limit appliances in classrooms. - 22.4 Pesticide applications will not be made when children are occupying a room or area. - 22.5 Classrooms, corridors, cafeterias, and other common areas will not be treated during school hours. - 22.6 Employees are not authorized to bring any pesticides onto school property other than those supplied by Facility Services. - 22.7 For help with certain wildlife (ex. cats, dogs, squirrels, snakes, and bats) schools should contact their local animal control officer.